-The documentation style recommended by the American Medical Association (AMA) is widely used for writing in the biomedical sciences.
+The American Medical Association (AMA) documentation style is widely used for writing in the biomedical sciences.

-- Number your references in the order they first appear in the text; do not alphabetize.
+AMA Style uses superscripts in the text, which correspond to an entry in a “References” section at the end of the paper.
+Number your references at the end of your document in the order they first appear in the text; do not alphabetize.

-- List all authors if six or less, otherwise list the first three followed by “et al.”
+Use the author’s last name followed by initials and without periods in reference lists.
+List all authors if six or less; for more than six authors list the first three followed by “et al.”

 In Text Citations

-In text, tables, and legends, identify references with superscript numbers.
-The number should correspond to the order in which the source was first cited.
+Cite each reference in text, figures, tables, or boxes with a superscript number, in the order first cited.
 Place superscript numbers after a comma or period, but before a semicolon or colon.
 Use the same superscript number each time you refer to that same source.

-Note: When the DOI is provided, it is preferable to cite it rather than the URL.
+Note: Use a DOI instead of a URL whenever one is provided.
 No accessed date is required when using a DOI.

 Rainier S, Thomas D, Tokarz D, et al. Myofibrillogenesis regulator 1 gene mutations cause paroxysmal dystonic choreoathetosis.
 Arch Neurol.
 2004;61(7):1025-1029.